 |

-Venus and Mars gathered in the evening sky in late 2016; here we see them on opposite sides
+Venus and Mars gathered in the evening sky in late 2016; in this view they can be seen on opposite sides

 |